uclaacm/learning-lab-crash-course-su20/10-sass/README.md

 SASS is a preprocessor for CSS.
 That is, it takes not only plain CSS, but also macros that we write, and then substitutes our macros in to build plain CSS.

-It lets us get away with neat things like for loops, math, and variables.
+It lets us get away with neat things like for loops, math, and variables in development that process down to clean CSS with ease.
+Let's highlight some of the features that SASS has to offer!

 ## Variables